 Fifth hole, 375/350 yards; A plethora of bunkers on the inside of a fairway as it bends creates great playing strategy.
 Does one flirt with the bunkers and gain the shorter way home and set up the best angle into the green?
 Alternatively, does one shy away from the hazards and be content with a longer, tougher approach?
 The important thing with Ross’s design philosophy is that he gave each player the option to decide for himself.
 He didn’t dictate or force the player to play a certain way.
 Contrast this with what architects did in the 1960s with bunkers on both sides of the fairway.
 Such tee shots provide little for the golfer to mull over as his only option is a rifle straight tee shot.

 Sixth hole, 420/385 yards; Just too diificult to invite love, the sixth green is the single toughest target to regularly hit.
 Located atop a knoll, this knob of a green is the high point of its surrounds as everything falls away.
 Balls blocked right face a near certain death and how to best play the hole continues to confound the membership.
 Drive it long right and have a shorter iron in, albeit from a worse angle?
 Lay back left in order to avoid carrying the bunkers on one’s approach?
 There is no ready agreement as to which makes more sense.
-Such indecision was re-introduced to the hole by virtue of Prichard re-opening the creek which Jones had piped underground.
-In Jones’s day, playing the hole was a much more straightforward affair.
+Such indecision was re-introduced by virtue of Prichard re-opening the creek which Jones had piped underground.
+In Jones’s day, playing the hole was a straightforward affair.

 Seventh hole, 565/495 yards; Wouldn’t it be a shame to play a course on such diverse property as this and never gain an appreciation for it?
 Out of disdain for blind shots, many modern architects readily bulldoze important natural features that might block the view of where a ball lands.
 Such practitioners slavishly insist that a good view must be afforded on each and every shot so that the player sees what needs to be accomplished.
 What rubbish!
 These holes rarely excel and eventually run together in one’s mind.